hardcamls/zprize/ntt-core.md

 In the full design, the data path is reused to perform the twiddle phase after the first pass of the 4-step algorithm.
 Each coefficient must be scaled by a specific root of unity and then the root scaled.
-This pass takes a further $N$ cycles and uses a similar trick to the twiddle factor stream module to hide the multiplier latency.
+This pass takes a further N cycles and hides the multiplier latency using a trick similar to the one used by the twiddle factor stream module.

 ## RAMs

 We required 2 read and 2 write ports for all RAMs in the design.
-This includes the inputs RAMs, internal ping-pong RAMs, and output RAMs.
+This includes the input RAMs, internal ping-pong RAMs, and output RAMs.

 Since FPGA RAMs consist of 2 ports, we build the required structure from 2 UltraRAMs.
 Each UltraRAM has both its ports connected to either the read or write side.